 "Must we always teach our children with books?
 Let them look at the mountains and the stars up above.
 Let them look at the beauty of the waters and the trees and flowers on earth.
 They will then begin to think, and to think is the beginning of a real education." - David Polis, Naturalist.

-A range of Field Trips / Learning Outside The Classroom (LOTC) activities is provided, and when there are no pandemic travel restrictions in place, EIS offers an amazing ‘Week Without Walls’ (WWW), an experiential learning opportunity for students in Grades 3 - 11.
-LOTC opportunities provide students with time away from the confines of the classroom, to go beyond their books , to go beyond their electronic devices and to go beyond the walls of school.
+A range of Field Trips / Learning Outside The Classroom (LOTC) activities are provided to students across all grades.
+When travel restrictions cease, EIS offers an exciting 'Week Without Walls' (WWW), an experiential learning opportunity for students in Grades 3 - 11.
+LOTC opportunities provide students with time outside the confines of the classroom.
+During this learning period, EIS pupils are encouraged to go beyond their books and electronic devices and discover the world outside the school walls.

-Students are provided with opportunities to apply the knowledge and skills acquired in lessons to real life situations.
-They are taken out of their familiar routines and comfort zones in order to extend their understanding of our world, and are an integral component in our desire to ensure that all our students become Global Citizens.
-A service element is usually included in all of our trips which encourages and promotes our school values about caring for others.
-Students learn to take responsibility for themselves and others, and to become more independent.
+During their time at EIS, students have regular opportunities to apply the knowledge and skills they have acquired in lessons to real-life situations.
+They are taken out of their familiar routines and comfort zones to broaden their understanding of the external world - an integral component of becoming Global Citizens.
+A service element is usually included in field trips as it encourages and promotes our school values about caring for others.
+Students learn to take responsibility for themselves and those around them while becoming independent.

-The activities and events that take place during LOTC activities are carefully planned to envise that desired outcomes are linked to the IB Learner Profile and the EIS Learning Principles.
+The activities and events during LOTC activities are carefully planned to correspond to the desired outcomes outlined in the IB Learner Profile and the EIS Learning Principles.

-When trips are cancelled for any reason (due to Covid-19 for example), every effort will be made to provide substitute day trips so that learning outside the classroom can still take place.
+If trips are cancelled for any reason (due to Covid-19, for example), every effort will be made to provide substitute day trips so that learning outside the classroom can still occur.